calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 **Obtain an access token from the C42 Authorization Server**

-  To get the access token is required to make a request to C42 servers with the `service_id`, `grant_type` and `redirect_uri`.
+  The user should be sent to the C42oAuth page with the `service_id`, `grant_type` and `redirect_uri`.
+There he will be able to login/register and allow your app to access to his C42 information.

-  With that call the user will be redirected to the `redirect_uri` with a `code` as a parameter in the url.
+  After the user will be redirected to the `redirect_uri` with a `code` as a parameter in the url.
 That code is the one that should be used to get the access token.

   Internet is a very good place to find different examples about how to consume an API using the oAuth authentication system.